 Performance Testing: To make sure system’s performance under the various condition, in terms of performance characteristics.

 Scalability Testing: To make sure system’s scaling abilities in various terms like user scaling, geographic scaling and resource scaling.

 Reliability Testing: To make sure system can be operated for longer duration without developing failures.

-Regression Testing: To make sure system’s stability as it passes through integration of different sub systems and maintenance tasks.
+Regression Testing: To make sure system’s stability as it passes through an integration of different subsystems and maintenance tasks.

 Documentation Testing: To make sure that system’s user guide and other help topics documents are correct and usable.

 Security Testing: To make sure that system does not allow unauthorized access to data and resources.

 Usability Testing: To make sure that system is easy to use, learn and operate.